Let’s face it… The word “mildew” means different things to people. To the gardener, “powdery mildew” is a fungi on vegetables especially on cucurbits.

-To growers “mildew” means fungus and three very different fungus diseases:
+To growers “powdery mildew fungi” means infected plants and three very different fungus plant diseases:

-- Black mildew – a soot-like coating often found on leaves of slow-growing tropical plants
+- Black mildew disease – a soot-like coating often found on leaves of slow-growing tropical plants

-- Downy mildew – a delicate, white, frosty coating forming on the undersides of leaves
+- Downy mildew disease (white powdery mildew) – a delicate, white, frosty coating forming on the undersides of leaves

-- Powdery mildew – which makes leaves and stems look as though they’ve been sprinkled with flour
+- Powdery mildew disease – makes infected leaves and stems look as though they’ve been sprinkled with flour

 Powdery mildews are obligate parasites – that is, they grow only on living tissues and mainly on the surface of those tissues.
 Although they are primarily leaf parasites, they may grow upon stems, flower parts or fruits.

-Some cause relatively little apparent injury; others are highly destructive.
-A few, such as crape-myrtle mildew, are highly specific as to food preferences and hence attack but a single kind of plant.
-Others, such as phlox mildew, can attack more than 280 different kinds of ornamentals, including aster, begonia, calendula, chrysanthemum, delphinium and zinnia.
+Others, such as phlox mildew, can attack more than 280 different kinds of ornamentals, including aster, Phlox drummondii (the annual phlox), begonia, calendula, chrysanthemum, delphinium, gerberas and zinnia.

 Difference Of Powdery Mildew Fungus

 Powdery mildew fungi differ in one important respect from most other fungi.
-Their spores do not require free water to germinate.
-High humidity on the leaf surface is sufficient.
+Their spore germination do not require free water to take place.
+High humidity on the leaf surface is sufficient for fungal growth.
 Such a situation exists frequently when plants are grown without good air circulation or when cold nights are followed by warm days.

 The powdery mildew of rose has been the most widely studied mildew.
 Most of our information on behavior of mildews and their control is based on this particular one, which goes under the botanical name Sphaerotheca pannosa, variety rosae.